raspberrypilearning/hows-your-day/en/step_2.md

 + I didn't have a good day

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-  <span style="color: #0faeb0">**Moods**</span> are like the way you feel on different days.
-Sometimes you might feel really happy, like when you're playing with your favorite toys or spending time with friends.
+  <span style="color: #0faeb0">**Moods**</span> are the way you feel on different days or at different times of the day.
+Sometimes you might feel really happy, like when you're playing with your favourite toys or spending time with friends.
 Other times, you might feel a little bit sad or grumpy.
 Moods can change throughout the day, and it's okay to have different moods.
 </p>

-Based on the mood, you can create responses that use:
+Based on the mood your user chooses, you can create responses that use:

-+ Text to show them a message
++ Text to show the user a message
 + Icons and animations to cheer them up
 + Melodies and sounds for calmness or excitement